safi-ullah-031/My_Python_Toolbox/README.md

 # My Python Toolbox
-A collection of Python scripts for automation, file-related tasks, and more.
+A collection of Python scripts for automation, file-related tasks, cyber-security and more.
 This repository serves as a handy toolbox for various everyday programming needs.

 # Features
 Automation scripts for repetitive tasks